aviresler/antique-gen/README.md

     The function saves community_summary.csv file, and returns a string with the summary.

-For example, here is an example of part of the summary for certain parameters:
+For example, here is a part of the summary for certain parameters:

 ![alt text](https://github.com/aviresler/antique-gen/blob/master/misc/community_detection.png)